trending_up Reporting

 Sponsored and capital project activities are better managed with project-to-date expenditure reports.
 Also, certain accounting treatment and relationships in sponsored and capital projects are not completely captured in a single fund and can be spread among multiple funds.

-• What was my beginning balance for my award(s) at a point in time?
+• What was the beginning balance for awards at a specific point in time?

-• What is my ending balance and available balance?
+• What is the ending balance and available balance?

-• What is my projected payout and year end balance for my endowments?
+• What is the projected payout and year-end balance for endowments?

-• What were the net revenues, transfers and expenses on my award(s) over a user-specified period or P/FTD?
+• What were the net revenues, transfers, and expenses on awards over a specified period or period/fiscal-to-date?

-To retrieve results, follow the Selection Criteria instructions near the top of the screen.
-Refer to Using Selection Criteria for OBI Reports for more guidance.
+Follow the Selection Criteria instructions at the top of the screen to retrieve results.
+Refer to Using Selection Criteria for OBI Reports for additional guidance.

 • Select the Last Closed GL Period or earlier.
-Entering future GL periods produce results that are difficult to interpret.
+Entering future GL periods produces results that are difficult to interpret.

-• Using Object Code selection criteria from the Next section affects balance amounts so that they no longer reflect the entire fund balance and affects formatting in unusual ways.
+• Using Object Code selection criteria from the Next section affects balance amounts so they no longer reflect the entire fund balance and affects formatting in unexpected ways.

 The Fund Statement has five report sections that selectively focus on:

-• Stanford University (SU) journal ledger code which shows funds that are available to spend on current/future activities and includes endowment income.
+• Stanford University (SU) journal ledger code, which shows funds available to spend on current and future activities and includes endowment income.
 These are displayed in a summary section and a detail section.

 • Anticipated endowment payouts.